 Motor Vehicle Accident Compensation Lawyers Sydney

 If you are injured in a motor accident in NSW, you are entitled to compensation.
 The extent of compensation depends on the circumstances of the accident, being whether or not you are wholly at fault and the degree of injuries sustained.
-That is regardless if you had a car accident, truck accident, forklift accident; or you were a driver, passenger, motorbike rider, cyclist or pedestrian.
+Regardless of where you were injured, our motor vehicle accident lawyers can assist you.